agnopm/ports/CONTRIBUTING.md

 ### Description

 This is pretty self explanatory.
-Try to keep your description under 80 characters if it's possible.
-And whenever possible use the short description that the software is using, unless that's ridiculously long or it doesn't have one.
+Try to keep your description under 80 characters if it's possible, as in the description line shouldn't be longer than 80 characters.
+And whenever possible use the short description that the software is using, unless it's ridiculously long or it doesn't have one.

 ### URL